Avon Grove High School: History

+Avon Grove High School was first established in 1928 with Pierre S. du Pont being involved in designing its first building, as part of the newly formed Avon Grove Consolidated School.
+This new school brought together several smaller community schools in the area.
+In 1957, a new high school building was constructed to accommodate the district’s growing student population, and that facility served generations of students before later being converted into a middle school in 2023.
 In June 2020, construction started on a brand new campus for Avon Grove High School as class occupancy exceeded fifty percent over its maximum.
 By September 2022, the campus located in Jennersville, Pennsylvania was functional enough to allow for the 2022-23 school year.
 The estimated cost of the new campus is projected to be $211,849,264.
+Avon Grove High School developed a strong academic and extracurricular reputation, including recognition from the College Board’s AP Honor Roll in the early 2010s for expanding Advanced Placement opportunities.